We’re Here To Help

 What kind of food do you give out?

-- We mainly distribute non-perishable items (canned, boxed or otherwise pre-packed).
+- We distribute non-perishable items (canned, boxed or otherwise pre-packed).

-- Based on availability, we also distribute meat and other perishable food items.
+- Based on availability, we also distribute meat, eggs, milk, fresh produce and bread.

 Why did I receive food that was past its “best before” date?